 - DIY mobile home steps are often easier to build than you might expect if you use materials like wood or metal.
 Many DIY steps tutorials are available online, and with a little time and building know-how, you can save some money and have a satisfying home improvement project.
 However, if you go the DIY route, it’s especially important to be familiar with your local building standards first.

 Overall, steps are one of the most important mobile home upgrades and shouldn’t be overlooked.
-For more critical info on manufactured home siding, skirting, foundations, and more, take a look at our Mobile Home Living section.
+For more critical info on manufactured home siding, skirting, foundations, and more, take a look at our Living in a Mobile Home section.